-The last time I told you about PDA and I guided you on how to prepare yourself and where to find help if your school is looking after a child with PDA.
+The last time I told you about PDAs, I guided you on preparing yourself and where to find help if your school is looking after a child with PDA.

-answer one of the questions that I received from a special needs teaching assistant, a case study, and I will give you my strategies on how to support a non-verbal child that expresses the challenging behaviour.
+Answer one of the questions I received from a special needs teaching assistant, a case study, and I will give you my strategies for supporting a non-verbal child that expresses challenging behaviour.

-If you are new to me – my name is Bea and I’m advocating truly inclusive school provision.
-I support an eclectic and holistic approach and as the Autism Lead Practitioner, I was using many different interventions to suit my individual children’s needs.
-One of the best therapies that I’m passionate about is Lego-based Therapy as I saw the effectiveness of this approach and the positive change in children and adults’ emotional and behavioural responses, language, communication, and social skills.
+If you are new to me – my name is Bea, and I'm advocating truly inclusive school provision.
+I support an eclectic and holistic approach, and as the Autism Lead Practitioner, I used many different interventions to suit my children's needs.
+One of the best therapies I'm passionate about is Lego-based Therapy, as I saw the effectiveness of this approach and the positive change in children's and adults' emotional and behavioural responses, language, communication, and social skills.

-So, here is me inviting you to follow my journey in creating truly inclusive provision that helps you to support children and develop your skills.
+So, I invite you to follow my journey in creating a genuinely inclusive provision that helps you support children and develop your skills.
 Are you ready?
-Let’s go!
+Let's go!

 Looking after, helping, and supporting non-verbal or pre-verbal children can be extremely difficult and rewarding at the same time.
-If you did not support this type of special needs yet, then you can listen to this case study to check how it looks like.
-Looking after children with no speech is not rare even in mainstream school.
-I was working in the mainstream primary school and I had 3 non-verbal and pre-verbal children.
+If you did not support this type of special needs yet, you could listen to this case study to check its appearance.
+Even in mainstream schools, looking after children with no speech is not rare.
+I was working in a mainstream primary school.
+I had three non-verbal and pre-verbal children.
 OK.
-Let’s listen to the letter.
+Let's listen to the letter.

-I work as a level 2 TA in a special school.
+I work as a level 2 TA in a particular school.
 A lot of children are non-verbal.

-Any tips for dealing with behaviour issues, hitting, biting, removal of clothes, deliberate urination, to name a few, for children who lack verbal reasoning skills would be great.
+Any tips for dealing with behaviour issues, hitting, biting, removal of clothes, and deliberate urination, to name a few, for children who lack verbal reasoning skills, would be great.

 As I mentioned before, we are a special school.
 This measure is a last resort, not taken lightly.
 The aim is to reintegrate the child back into a class.